-Eight Ways to Deal with Anger as Parent:
+Eight Ways to Deal with an Angry Toddler

 1. Recognize you can’t control others, you can only control your response to them.
 Be positive.
 Set limits if needed.
 Recognize what is in your sphere of influence and what is not.